LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Sexy-primes-pairs.md

 ## See Also

-Three blog post this time:
+Three blog posts this time:

 Arne Sommer: https://perl6.eu/prime-lzw.html.
 Arne adds some bonuses: sexy prime triplets, sexy prime quadruplets, and even one sexy prime quintuplet.